me-odo/spotify-auto-playlists/docs/frontend_design.md

 - `GET /data/rules` – load rule sets.
 - `POST /data/rules` – upsert rule sets.
+  - **POST is always an upsert**: The backend always creates or updates a rule set when receiving a POST.
+The frontend can safely use POST for both save and update operations.
 - `POST /data/rules/validate` – validate rule structure before saving.
 - `POST /data/rules/evaluate` – test rules against sample enrichments from `/data/enrichments`.